Who We Are

 (Gen. 1:1; Deut.
 4:35; Ps.
 110:1, 4; John 3:16; 14:9; 1 Cor.
 15:28; 1 Tim.
 1:17; 1 John 4:8; Rev. 4:11.)

-God the eternal Son became incarnate in Jesus Christ.
+God the eternal Son (Jesus Christ) became incarnate in Jesus Christ.
 Through Him all things were created, the character of God is revealed, the salvation of humanity is accomplished, and the world is judged.

 By His miracles He manifested God’s power and was attested as God’s promised Messiah.
 He suffered and died voluntarily on the cross for our sins and in our place, was raised from the dead, and ascended to heaven to minister in the heavenly sanctuary on our behalf.